Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Runtime Analysis for Uniformly Distributed Weights with the Same Dispersion Using Tail Inequalities

-\begin{proof} We first consider the time until the search point $0^n$ is included in the population.
-We always consider the individual $x$ with the smallest $\hat{g_1}$-value.
-Flipping every $1$-bit of $x \not = 0^n$ leads to an individual with a smaller $\hat{g_1}$-value and is therefore accepted.
-Furthermore, the total weight decrease of these $1$-bit flips is $\hat{g_1}(x)$ which also equals the total weight decrease of all single bit flip mutation when taking into account that $0$-bit flips give decrease of the $\hat{g_1}$-value of zero.
+\begin{proof} We work under the assumption that for $g$ a solution has been obtained that violates the constraint bound $C$ with zero probability.
+For solutions that violate the constraint bound $C$ with probability zero, the expected cost should be minimizing for objective $g_1$.
+We always consider the individual $x$ with the smallest expected cost $E_W(X)$ in the population.
+Flipping an arbitrary $1$-bit of $x$ leads to an individual with a smallest $g_1$-value and is therefore accepted.
+Furthermore, the total weight decrease of these $1$-bit flips is $E_W(X)$ which also equals the total weight decrease of all single bit flip mutation when taking into account that $0$-bit flips give decrease of the expected weight of zero.
 A mutation carrying out a single bit flip happens each iteration with probability at least $1/e$.
-The expected decrease in $\hat{g_1}$ is therefore at least by a factor of $(1- 1/(P_{\max}en))$ and the expected minimal $\hat{g_1}$-value in the next generation is at most
+The expected decrease in $g_1$ is therefore at least by a factor of $(1- 1/(P_{\max}en))$ and the expected minimal $g_1$-value of the population in the next generation is at most